 Overwhelmed with all the food options?
 You need to check out an Eat Mexico Gourmet San Juan Market and Street Food Tour in Mexico City!
 With so much to do and eat in Mexico City, having experienced guides lead you thru one of the food capitals of the world is extremely helpful and super enriching.
-Here’s our experience with an Eat Mexico Food Tour!
+Here's our experience with an Street Food Tour in Mexico City Eat Mexico!

 As many of you know if you follow us on Instagram, a few weeks ago we took a vacation to one of the ultimate foodie destinations for Chamere's birthday - Mexico City!
 We did a lot of our own exploring for food and did quite a lot of research, but in a city the size of Mexico City (the whole metropolitan area has a population of around 30 million people!) we found it wise to get a little bit of help.

 What Is Eat Mexico?